Get competitive quotes from top companies.See Your Rates

 Life expectancy at birth in New Jersey is 80.3 years, the one of the highest for any state.
 The life expectancy at birth for the US overall is 78.9 years.
 Say you bought a 30-year term life policy in New Jersey at age 52.
 You'd be more likely than not to pass away before 82 years of age, the end of the term.

 On the other hand, say you're 32 years old and purchased a 30-year term life policy.
 You'd be well under New Jersey’s life expectancy of 80.3 years old when the policy term ended.
-You’d be a much lower risk to insure and would therefore pay much lower rates than the person in the former example.
+And you’d be a much lower risk to insure.
+So you'd pay much lower rates than the person in the former example.

 Driving Record - Car accidents are incredibly common.
 They kill more than 30,000 people per year.
 If someone has a driving record littered with moving violations, they're at an increased risk of a premature demise.
 The result is higher rates.

-Firearm Deaths - Places that have higher rates of accidental or premature death generally have higher rates.
-A significant part of these untimely deaths comes from firearm injuries, which account for about 33,000 deaths in the US every year.
+Firearm Deaths - Places with higher rates of accidental or premature death generally have higher rates.
+A significant part of these untimely deaths comes from firearm injuries.
+These account for about 33,000 deaths in the US every year.
 In New Jersey, the death rate from injury due to firearms is 5.7 per 100,000 deaths, the sixth-lowest rate in the country.
 Nationwide, the average firearm death rate is 10.4 per 100,000.

-Gender - Since women live longer than men on average, they pay less for insurance than a similar man would, other things being equal.
-In New Jersey, the percentage of the population that’s female is 51.2%, and the percentage that’s male is 48.8%.
+Gender - Women live longer than men on average.
+So they pay less for insurance than a similar man would.
+In New Jersey, the percentage of the population that’s female is 51.2%.
+The percentage that’s male is 48.8%.
 In the US as a whole, women are 50.8% of the population, and men are 49.2% of the population.

 Conditions like heart disease or cancer can make your premiums much higher.
-In some cases, a pre-existing condition can make you ineligible altogether.
+In some cases, a pre-existing condition can make you ineligible.
 This is why it’s important to get life insurance before something serious happens.

 Lifestyle & Hobbies - People who engage in adventure sports or who have potentially dangerous hobbies will pay more for insurance.
 This is especially relevant in New Jersey, where skiing and hunting are common recreational activities.

-Marital Status - Research shows that on average, married people live longer and are healthier than similar single people.
+Marital Status - Married people live longer and are healthier than similar single people.
 So, if you’re married, you can get a modest discount on life insurance.
-According to the US Census, in New Jersey in 2009, the rate of marriage for people over 15 was 28.1 per 1,000 people.
+In New Jersey in 2009, the rate of marriage for people over 15 was 28.1 per 1,000 people.
 The rate of divorce was 12.1 per 1,000 people.
 And the rate of widowhood was 11.1 per 1,000 people.

 Occupation - People with hazardous jobs like logging and fishing will pay more for insurance than someone with a less dangerous.
 The most common job in New Jersey, proportionally, is a marriage and family therapist.